eladws/cardano/README.md

 <h2>Deploy on Windows</h2>

-Using docker, deploying on Windows is a piece of cake cake too 🍰
+Using docker, deploying on Windows is a piece of cake too 🍰

 Install [Docker Desktop](https://docs.docker.com/desktop/windows/install/) on your windows machine, and follow the instruction to install and enable [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-manual) (see [this](https://docs.docker.com/desktop/windows/wsl/) for additional info).
 Then, open the Linux shell (I used Ubuntu 20.04 LTS, from the Microsoft App Store), and follow the exact same instructions as above.